10 to the 23 AI logo

 Why 1023AI

 The name references Avogadro's number (6.022 x 1023), the precise mathematical boundary where immense collections of microscopic interactions forge emergent macroscopic behavior.
 That is not a metaphor for AI.
 It is a description of what actually happens.
 Scaling does not simply improve performance.
 It changes what the system is, what it can do, and what it can get wrong.
-Beyond a certain scale, aggregate behavior changes qualitatively, demanding a different approach and requiring new ways of understanding.
+Beyond a certain scale, aggregate behavior changes qualitatively, demanding a different approach.

 If you are deploying consequential AI, safety cannot stay downstream